30 places you need to take your mum (and mates) when they visit Brisbane

 So your mates (and your mum) have seen the photos, now you get to show them all your favourite places IRL.
 Don’t waste a moment – we’ve picked out 30 things to do with your visitors to give them an authentic Brisbane experience.
 So much to do, so little time!

-1. Barbecue at Kangaroo Point
+1. Picnic at Kangaroo Point

 2. Up your Brisbane knowledge

 Drop into the Visitor Information Centre in Queen Street Mall to pick up your maps and guides of the city.
 You can check out the old Regent Theatre while you’re there and get any questions about transport and bookings for activities answered by the friendly staff.

 3. Take a City Cycle Brisbane Greeter Tour

 Incidental exercise is great, especially after a long flight.
 Jump on CityCycles with the Brisbane Greeters and head out to uncover some secrets about the city.